 The Corporation operates a system of funding developer claims for construction of infrastructure works.
-The claimable works generally benefit areas beyond the boundaries of the subdivision or development which triggers the requirement for the works, and the cost of these works are shared through development charge collections administered by the Corporation through the Urban Works Reserve Funds.
+The claimable works generally provide a regional benefit beyond the boundaries of the subdivision or development which triggers the requirement for the works.
+The costs of these works are shared through development charge collections administered by the Corporation through the City Services Reserve Funds.